srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🪛 Bug Fixes

-- Added `class` attribute to Tiled layers
+- Fixed crash when loading Tiles maps with layers containing `class` attribute
 - Fixed light map shift on outer edges of the screen

 ### 🧽 Cleanup & refactoring